“One of the 10 Best Personal Finance Blogs.”

 Striving for Financial Freedom

-Ultimately, my goal is to achieve complete financial independence so that I can buy back the asset that offers us the most opportunity in life: Time.
+Ultimately, my goal is to achieve complete financial independence so that I can buy back and take ownership of the asset that offers us the most opportunity in life: Time.

 If you get fired up about: